Physical oceanography

 Physical oceanography is the study of physical conditions and physical processes within the ocean, especially the motions and physical properties of ocean waters.

 Physical oceanography is one of several sub-domains into which oceanography is divided.
 Others include biological, chemical and geological oceanography.
+Like the study of atmospheric physics, physical oceanography is founded upon principles of thermodynamics and fluid mechanics.

 Physical oceanography may be subdivided into descriptive and dynamical physical oceanography.

-Descriptive physical oceanography seeks to research the ocean through observations and complex numerical models, which describe the fluid motions as precisely as possible.
+Descriptive physical oceanography seeks to research the ocean through observations and complex numerical models that describe temperature, salinity, density, currents and other ocean features as accurately and completely as possible.